felangel/bloc/docs/fluttertodostutorial.md

 ### edit_todo_state.dart

-`EditTodoState` keeps track of the information needed when editing a todo.
+`EditTodoState` keeps track of the information needed when editing a Todo.
 It has four variables:
 1. `status` - Tracks the status, mindful of the async possibilities that the repository or data providers are offline.
 2. `initialTodo` - The initial Todo that we are editing.  <br> NOTE: This bloc will also handled creation of a new Todo.
 In that case, the initial Todo could be null, hence the nullable `Todo?` in the code below.

 3. `title` - The title.
 Note: This will be continuosly updated as the UI is updated.
-Hence we avoid needing to use a TextController.
+Hence we avoid needing to use a TextEditingController.
 4. `description` - The description.

 [edit_todo_state.dart.md](_snippets/flutter_todos_tutorial/lib/edit_todo_state.dart.md ':include') [//]: # (HCTOKEN)